CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

 ```

 We can see the instruction we manually selected near the top of the loop (`vdpps`).
+Intrinsics are really just wrappers around assembly instructions.

+## Pitfalls in Performance Analysis

-Let's take a look at some of those pipeline statistics from earlier, and discuss how we can they can be misleading if used incorrectly.
+Let's take a look at some of those pipeline statistics from earlier and discuss how they can be misleading if used incorrectly.

 ```
 ----------------------------------------------------------------------------